 - Received £80m in support from the government owned British Business Bank

 - Fee-free secondary market for lenders to sell loans

 - Company has modern slavery statement

 - Most loans are unsecured

 - Interest return rates not the best considering most loans are unsecured

 - New system will displease manual investors looking for higher returns

 Funding Circle Review (UK): My experiences so far….

 When I initially began investing through Funding Circle in 2015, I was a little concerned about lending businesses using unsecured loans but I considered the interest rates worth the risk.
 But as time passed, the interest rates drastically dropped due to a change from a bidding system to a fixed rate system.
 I was finding manual investing far too time-consuming for the rates offered and I ultimately decided to exit the platform.
 In June 2017, curiosity once again got the better of me and I decided to give Funding Circle another try but this time, using the lower interest paying auto-bid feature.
 I wanted to see what types of returns I can achieve using a hands-off strategy.
-Now new changes have once again been announced and after considering the changes, I’m a supporter.

 What Is A Funding Circle?